 Camping with spread tents along The frozen Zanskar river in Ladakh, India © Shutterstock

-Tso Moriri Lakeside Retreats
+Tso Moriri Lakeside Stays

 Chemrey Monastery, Ladakh, India © Shutterstock